SKrotkih/TwilioCallKitQuickstart/README.md

-This repository contains refactored version of the
+This branch contains refactored version of the

 # [Twilio Programmable Voice for iOS](https://github.com/twilio/twilio-voice-ios)

-It adapted for using [SwiftUI](https://developer.apple.com/documentation/swiftui/) Framework for user interface.
+It's adapted for using [SwiftUI](https://developer.apple.com/documentation/swiftui/) Framework for user interface.

-26-06-2021
+26-06-2021 - started

 In progress